TNT-Hoopsnake/judy/adding_new_datasets.md

 ```

 5. **Scenario Addition in `run_config.yaml`:**
-- Ensure your `run_config.yaml` file to include the scenario that uses the new dataset:
+- Update your `run_config.yaml` file to include the scenario that uses the new dataset:
 - You can edit this file manually or run `judy config`

 ```yaml